google guaranteed roofer

 Mistake 1: Ripping or tearing surrounding shingles

 The first step in replacing loose or damaged asphalt shingles is to remove the offending shingles.
 In doing this, it’s important to work carefully and deliberately.
 If you work too quickly or roughly, you risk making the first major mistake: damaging surrounding shingles.
-The last thing you want to do in replacing a bad shingle is make the task more difficult!
+The last thing you want to do when replacing a bad shingle is to create more work for yourself—or worse, leave your roof in worse shape than it was before.

 Mistake 2: Not removing the entire shingle